Crypto-toolbox/bitex/README.md

 # State

-As of now, only REST APIs are supported, implementations of websockets and FIX connections are planned.
+As of now, only REST APIs are supported, implementations of websockets and FIX connections are being considered.

 The following exchanges are planned